Instantly

 Stingrays

-are bottom
+are bottom dwelling

-animal’s death.
+in the animal’s death.

 Blue

-dots will require
+dots will require and

-and absolute minimum tank size of 150 gallons with the majority of the
+absolute minimum tank size of 150 gallons with the majority of the

 bottom